Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Tips Summary

-- Legality: Check and respect local regulations.
+- Legality: Generally fine.
+Check and respect local regulations.

 - No Camping Behavior: No chairs or tables outside the car.

 - Rental Contract: Paste it into ChatGPT and ask it to flag overnight restrictions.
+Most major rental terms don’t ban sleeping in the car.

 - Season: Spring and autumn best for most places.
 Avoid peak summer heat.